Rose Acres Farm is located on 32 acres of land that was historically stewarded regeneratively by the Kumeyaay peoples.

 We are grateful for all the animals that are joined together in the web of life, visible and not seen by the naked eye, who each play their part in a healthy ecosystem.

 We are grateful to recognize that we are part of this ecosystem as well and strive to play our part through gratitude and reciprocation.

-We farm around an acre of mixed annual and perennial vegetables and herbs, berries, and fruit trees.
-Our gardens are located at 4 different sites due to the rocky and hilly terrain that runs north to south down the middle of our property.
-Each plot has its own unique microclimate that we've had to observe and understand since our move here in order to maximize our harvest and minimize pests and damage from severe weather.
+Our gardens are currently comprised of an acre of mixed annual and perennial vegetables and herbs, berries, and fruit trees.
+Our gardens are divided into four different sites due to the rocky and hilly terrain that runs north to south down the middle of our property.
+Each garden space has its own unique microclimate that we've had to observe and understand since our move here in order to maximize our harvest and minimize pests and damage from severe weather.

-Our 5 year goals include reforesting bare land, adding more perennial plants, improving our pasture areas and grazing livestock, and overall creating an oasis of food crops that will build soil, capture carbon, and be enjoyed for many generations.
+Our vision of the land includes reforesting, adding more perennial, drought-tolerant, and highly nutritious allies, improving our pasture areas and grazing goats and chickens in a regenerative way, and overall creating an oasis of food and medicine crops for our family that will build soil, capture carbon, and be enjoyed for many generations to come.